This, the most listened-to radio talk show in America.

 And here he is worried about me.

-He's got he's got I think he drived by envy.
+I think he's drived by envy.

-I he just he just can't stand it.
+He just can't stand it.

-I have a mansion, and I am in Palm Beach Criticizing him.
+I have a mansion, and I am in Palm Beach criticizing him.

-By the way, it was uh Betty Williams who won the Nobel Peace Prize, Nobel Peace Prize uh winner, and this is a Dallas morning news story from uh July 13th of 2007, so a little over two years ago.
+By the way, it was Betty Williams who won the Nobel Peace Prize, Nobel Peace Prize winner.

 Nobel Peace Prize winner Betty Williams apologized Thursday for saying she could kill President Bush.